rhezab/smile/docs/principles.md

 Deciding what things Smile can do and what things it shouldn't (i.e., project scope) can be hard.
 It can be a matter of taste.  psiTurk tried to do a lot (front-end development, server-side code, Mechanical Turk API).
 It is useful to pull these services together but made things somewhat complex.
 A better solution is to find the natural break points in how other people develop systems.
 Have pieces that are small and manageable that can be shared between projects.

-## Spend time to set up your development environment.
+## Spend time setting up your development environment.

 Modern web development tools are outstanding.
 Become familiar with syntax highlighting, automatic code completion, linters, and other debugging packages to make your life better.
 These have a learning curve (see principle about [learning](#sometimes-learning-1-seemingly-complex-thing-makes-everything-you-do-10-faster)), but the payoff can be dramatic not only in productivity but in writing high-quality error-free code.